Block-Logic/solscan-api-ruby/README.md

 ### Requirements

-This gem requires Ruby 2.6+ and h Rails 6.0+.
+This gem requires Ruby 2.6+.
 It MIGHT work with lower versions, but was not tested with them.
 Add the following line to your Gemfile:

 ```ruby